-Parameter Settings Operation Type (page EN-25) Description Remarks 2 Temperament 3 Temperament Base note 2 Temperament select Temperament: 0 to 16 Base note: C to B Defaults: Temperament: 0 (Equal Temperament) Base note: C <selecting a="" temperament=""> While holding down the FUNCTION button, press the applicable keyboard keys as described below.
-1. Press the 2 Temperament keyboard key.
-2. Use the 2 Temperament Select keyboard keys to select the desired temperament.
-If you want to advance directly base note selection from here, release the FUNCTION button and continue with the procedure below. <selecting a="" base="" note=""> While holding down the FUNCTION button, press the applicable keyboard keys as described below.
-1. Press the 3 Base Note keyboard key.
-2. Press the keyboard key of the note you want to specify as the base note.
-You can specify any note in any register.</selecting></selecting> standard equal temperament to another tuning that is more suitable for playing Indian music, Arabic music, classical pieces, etc. • When you select any temperament other than "Equal", you must also configure a base note (base note of the temperament of <temperaments> 0: Equal / 1: Pure Major / 2: Pure Minor / 3: Pythagorean / 4: Kirnberger 3 / 5: Werckmeister / 6: Mean-Tone / 7: Rast / 8: Bayati / 9: Hijaz / 10: Saba / 11: Dashti / 12: Chahargah / 13: Segah / 14: Gurjari Todi / 15: Chandrakauns / 16: Charukeshi</temperaments> 4 Touch response Off, 1 to 3 Default: 2 D Specifies the relative touch of the keyboard keys.
+Parameter Settings Operation Type Description Remarks 1 Temperament2 TemperamentBase note2 Temperamentselect Temperament: 0 to 16 Base note: C to B Defaults: Temperament: 0 (page EN-20) <selecting a="" temperament=""> While holding down the FUNCTION button, press the applicable keyboard keys as described below.
+Press the ® Temperament keyboard key.
+Use the ® Temperament Select keyboard keys to select the desired temperament.
+If you want to advance directly base note selection from here, release the FUNCTION button and continue with the procedure below. <selecting a="" base="" note=""></selecting> While holding down the FUNCTION button, press the applicable keyboard keys as described below.
+Press the ® Base Note keyboard key.
+Press the keyboard key of the note you want to specify as the base note.
+You can specify any note in any register. </selecting> You can change the scale (tuning system) of the <temperaments> 0: Equal / 1: Pure Major / 2: Pure Minor / 3: Pythagorean / 4: Kirnberger 3 / 5: Werckmeister / 6: Mean-Tone / 7: Rast / 8: Bayati / 9: Hijaz / 10: Saba / 11: Dashti / 12: Chahargah / 13: Segah / 14: Gurjari Todi / 15: Chandrakauns / 16: Charukeshi</temperaments> 1 Touch response Off, 1 to 3 Default: 2 D Specifies the relative touch of the keyboard keys.
 Setting a smaller value causes lighter touch to produce more powerful sound. • Each press of the keyboard key causes it to beep the number of times shown below to indicate the current setting.
-Once (long): Off Once (short): 1 Twice: 2 Three times: 3 ® Transpose -12 to 0 to 12 Default: 0 В Raises or lowers the tuning of the Digital Piano in semitone steps.
+Once (long): Off Once (short): 1 Twice: 2 Three times: 3 -12 to 0 to 12 Default: 0 В Raises or lowers the tuning of the Digital Piano in semitone steps.
 The transpose setting cannot be changed while in the Duet Mode.
-Raising the key of the Digital Piano can cause notes the highest part of the range to become distorted.
-3 A-tuning 415.5Hz to 440.0Hz to 465.9Hz Default: 440.0Hz В Raises or lowers the overall pitch of the Digital Piano in 0.1Hz steps from the standard pitch of A4 = 440.0Hz. • To toggle between the two settings below, hold down the FUNCTION button and press the A-tuning keyboard keys (+ and -) at the same time.
-440.0 Hz (1 beep) 442.0 Hz (2 beeps) 3 Octave shift -2 to 0 to 2 Default: 0 В Change the range of the keyboard in octave units.
-Meyboard volume 0 to 42 Default: 42 В Adjusts the volume levels of all parts that are controlled by the keyboard.
+Raising the key of the Digital Piano can cause notes the highest part of the range to become distorted. ⊗ A-tuning 415.5Hz to 440.0Hz to 465.9Hz Default: 440.0Hz В Raises or lowers the overall pitch of the Digital Piano in 0.1Hz steps from the standard pitch of A4 = 440.0Hz. • To toggle between the two settings below, hold down the FUNCTION button and press the A-tuning keyboard keys (+ and -) at the same time.
+440.0 Hz (1 beep) 442.0 Hz (2 beeps) ® Octave shift -2 to 0 to 2 Default: 0 В Change the range of the keyboard in octave units.
+2 Keyboard volume 0 to 42 Default: 42 В Adjusts the volume levels of all parts that are controlled by the keyboard.